How it Triggers

-“Personality” refers to the pattern of feelings, behaviors and thoughts that makes each of us the individuals that we actually are.
 We usually not behave, feel and think in precisely the same way; it relay on the circumstances we are in, the people around us, and other things which can trigger us.
 But mostly we do incline to behave in rather predictable ways.
-And so we can be portrayed, as confident or, selfish, lively or reserve, etc. All these set of patterns which we have, makes up our personality.
+And so we can be portrayed, as confident or, selfish, lively or reserve, etc. All these set of patterns which we have makes up our personality.
 In general, personality doesn’t change much, but it does build up as we go through different phases of life, and as our conditions change.
-So, as we grow-up with time, our behavior, thinking and all change.
+So, as we grow up with time, our behavior, thinking, and all change.
 We are typically supple enough to learn from previous experiences and to alter our behavior to cope with life more efficiently.

 There are numerous different types of personality disorders.
-Some may emerge withdrawn, some are odd or eccentric and other can be dramatic.
+Some may emerge withdrawn, some are odd or eccentric and others can be dramatic.
 There is one thing they all have in common is that their signs and symptoms are harsh enough to influence many diverse areas of life.
-People often build up early symptoms of developing a personality disorder in teenage years.
-People who suffer with personality disorders also have elevated rates of simultaneous mental health conditions such as drug abuse and depression.
+People often build up early symptoms of developing a personality disorder in their teenage years.
+People who suffer from personality disorders also have elevated rates of simultaneous mental health conditions such as drug abuse and depression.